Projected Subgradient Ascent for Convex Maximization: Projected Subgradient Ascent

 In Theorem~\ref{thm:pga-first-order-stationarity}, we establish first-order stationarity of accumulation points under weak assumptions.
 We consider the case of general Hilbert spaces and only require that the step sizes do not vanish and remain bounded above.
 Neither differentiability nor Lipschitz continuity of the gradient is required.

 Previous results that apply to the setting of maximizing convex functions require significantly stronger assumptions.
-For example, the convergence results in \cite{attouch-bolte-svaiter} apply in finite dimensional spaces when \(f\) is differentiable with a Lipschitz continuous gradient over a nonempty closed set \(S\), and satisfies the Kurdyka-Łojasiewicz (KL) property.
+For example, the convergence results in \cite{attouch-bolte-svaiter} apply in finite-dimensional spaces when \(f\) is differentiable with a Lipschitz continuous gradient over a nonempty closed set \(S\), and satisfies the Kurdyka-Łojasiewicz property.

 \begin{prop} Let \(f:\cH\to \rr\) be convex, \(S\subseteq\cH\) be a convex set and \(\{x_k\}_\nn\) be a sequence of iterates generated by PGA.
 Then the sequence of values \(\{f(x_k)\}_{k\in\nn}\) is nondecreasing. \end{prop} \begin{proof} Let Since $f$ is convex, and $g_k$ is a subgradient of $f$ at $x_k$, we know \(f_k(x)\) lower-bounds \(f(x)\), and they touch at \(x_k\).
 In other words, \begin{enumerate}[(a)] \item \(f_k(x) \leq f(x)\) for all \(x\in\cH\), and \item \(f_k(x_k) = f(x_k)\). \end{enumerate}